paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

     * Wait for the available data
     * Issue a `CandidateValidationMessage::ValidateFromExhaustive` message
     * Wait for the result of validation
+    * Check that the result of validation, if valid, matches the commitments in the receipt.
     * If valid, issue a message on `background_tx` detailing the request.
+    * If any of the data, the candidate, or the commitments are invalid, issue on `background_tx` a [`DisputeCoordinatorMessage::IssueLocalStatement`](../../types/overseer-protocol#dispute-coordinator-message) with `valid = false` to initiate a dispute.

 #### Issue Approval Vote
   * Fetch the block entry and candidate entry.
 Ignore if `None` - we've probably just lost a race with finality.